datsc/Markov-Chain-Monte-Carlo/README.txt

 This directory will soon have all the codes used in the Dwarfed Masses project to simulate and estimate the mass of a dwarf galaxy interacting with the Milky Way.
+The list is given below.

+For the moment it just has the main bash script for MCMC, the statistics code calculating chi-squared and the velocity dispersion code.

 The data can be accessed here: http://vo.aip.de/dwarfedmasses/

 The publication of this project and scientific details can be found here: http://www.nature.com/ncomms/2015/150702/ncomms8599/full/ncomms8599.html

-The main code is the bash script called mcmc_core_exam_public.sh

 ## ANALYSIS CODES